Imran4424/Machine-Learning-Models/README.md

 $\beta_i$ = Linear Regresstion coefficients of their associated independent variables
 $\epsilon$ = Error of estimation (difference between observed income and the income regression predicted)

+#### Linear Regression Examples

+- Predicting house price or rent based on the house size, house age, distance from main road, where it is located
+- Predicting salary based on the education level, job position, years of experience and so on

 ### Polynomial Regression

+Polynomial Regression Model is a special case multiple linear regression model where coefficients are all linear but the independent variable x is an nth-degree polynomial.

+In Polynomial Regression Model, the relationship between independent(input) variable and dependent(output) variable is not linear.
+Simple and Multiple Linear Regression models are best fit for straight line.
+But when the relationships between independent and dependent variables is better represented by a curve, Polynomial Regression Model is a better choice than previously discussed linear regression models.

+**Mathematical representation of Polynomial Regression Model**

+$$
+\boldsymbol{y = \beta_0 + \beta_1 x^1 + \beta_2 x^2 + \dots + \beta_n x^n + \epsilon}
+$$

+We can also simplified the equation as following

+$$
+\boldsymbol{y = \beta_0 + \displaystyle\sum_{i=1}^{n} \beta_i x^i + \epsilon}
+$$

+Where,
+y = Dependent variable (Target variable which we are trying to predict)
+$x$ = Independent variables (features / input variable)
+$\beta_0$ = intercept of the line (which adds additional degree of freedoom)
+$\beta_i$ = Linear Regresstion coefficients of their associated independent variables
+$\epsilon$ = Error of estimation (difference between observed income and the income regression predicted)

 ## Classification